kubicorn/kubicorn/README.md

 8) We allow users to define their own arbitrary bootstrap logic
 9) We have no guarantee that anything works, ever, use at your own risk
 10) We have no dependency on DNS
-11) Snapshots.
-We believe in saving infrastructure and application state, and easily recreating.
+11) We believe in snapshots, and that a user should be able to capture a cluster, and move it.

 # Concepts